 In the various inquiries mentioned above, those arguing that genes should not be patentable base their argument on several grounds.
 These grounds include that:

-– adversely affect matters such as incentives to conduct genetic and biotechnological research; as well as costs of and access to genetic testing, and
+– adversely affect matters such as incentives to conduct genetic and biotechnological research; as well as costs of and access to genetic testing, and• genes are discoveries not inventions and, consequently, are not patentable.

 – reduce competition, and